 We incur significant legal, accounting and other expenses associated with public company reporting requirements.
 We also incur costs associated with corporate governance requirements, including requirements under the Sarbanes-Oxley Act, as well as rules implemented by the SEC and The Nasdaq Capital Market.
 These rules and regulations impose significant legal and financial compliance costs and make some activities more time-consuming and costly.
-For example, our management team consists of certain executive officers of Achieve prior to the merger, some of whom have not previously managed and operated a public company.
-These executive officers and other personnel will need to devote substantial time to gaining expertise regarding operations as a public company and compliance with applicable laws and regulations.
-In addition, it may be more difficult for us to attract and retain qualified individuals to serve on our board of directors or as executive officers, which may adversely affect investor confidence in our post-merger company and could cause our business or stock price to suffer.
+In addition, it may be difficult for us to attract and retain qualified individuals to serve on our board of directors or as executive officers, which may adversely affect investor confidence and could cause our business or stock price to suffer.